NEPLOS/FSCS/README.md

   - Handles static and dynamic routes with parameter extraction
 - **MySQL database integration**
   - Basic connection and query execution (will integrate with routing later)
+- **Single-threaded server**
+  - Fully functional for now...almost; demonstrates that routing works and can be tested via a browser
+  - Handles requests sequentially, leaving room to expand to multi-threaded or async in the future
 - **Multi-phase architecture**
   - Designed to grow into a complete cloud server platform